 The Service's external audit arrangements are facilitated by Audit Wales in respect of Audit of Accounts; Value for Money; Continuous Improvement; and the Sustainable Development Principle.
-Audit reports and certificates of compliance have been presented as required to Performance Audit and Scrutiny Committee and Fire Authority meetings during 2022/23.
+Audit reports and certificates of compliance have been presented as required to Performance Audit and Scrutiny Committee and Fire Authority meetings during 2023/24.

-Audit Wales, as external auditor to the Authority, review, and comment on the financial aspects of Corporate Governance, which includes the legality of financial transactions, systems of Internal Financial Control and standards of financial conduct, and fraud and corruption.
+Audit Wales, as an external auditor to the Authority, reviews and comments on the financial aspects of Corporate Governance, which includes the legality of financial transactions, systems of Internal Financial Control and standards of financial conduct and fraud and corruption.

-During 2022/23 in accordance with statutory timelines, the Authority presented the unaudited Statement of Accounts 2021/22 to Audit Wales for audit.
-The Auditor General is responsible for providing an opinion on whether the financial statements give a true and fair view of the financial position of the Authority and the Firefighters' Pension Fund Account and its income and expenditure for the year then ended.
-Following the audit process, the Auditor General issued an unqualified report on the financial statements in July 2022.
+During 2023/24, in accordance with statutory timelines, the Authority presented the unaudited Statement of Accounts 2022/23 to Audit Wales for audit.
+The Auditor General is responsible for providing an opinion on whether the financial statements give a true and fair view of the financial position of the Authority and the Firefighters' Pension Fund Account and its income and expenditure for the year that ended.
+Following the audit process, the Auditor General issued an unqualified report on the financial statements in October 2023.